Find the best prices for you!

 Kathmandu insider information

 - The temple of Changu Narayan is said to be the most ancient temple in the Kathmandu Valley, dating back to the 4th century.
-It is one of the seven Unesco World Heritage Sites in the Kathmandu valley.
+It is one of the seven Unesco World Heritage Sites in the valley.

 - Thamel is where lots of travellers head.
 There are restaurants, hotels and shops all catering to international visitors.
 Jochhen Tole is probably better known as Freak Street, the original magnet for the hippies.
 It's a popular alternative to Thamel, but its freakery is long past.